-In summary, the proposals seeking to change the use of the agricultural building to a residential dwelling is generally acceptable, however, conditions on land contamination and implementation of flood resilient measures are required to secure some aspects of the development.
+In summary, the proposals seeking to change the use of the agricultural building to a residential dwelling is generally acceptable, however, conditions on land contamination are required to secure some aspects of the development.
 In this regard, it is considered that Prior Approval is required, but that it should be granted subject to the conditions set out below.